vesoft-inc/nebula-console/README.md

 * Exit the console

-You can use `:EXIT` or `:QUIT` to disconnect from Nebula Graph.
+You can use `:EXIT` or `:QUIT` to disconnect from NebulaGraph.
 For convenience, nebula-console supports using these commands in lower case without the colon (":"), such as `quit`.

 ```nGQL
 nebula> :QUIT